Sivaganesh-lab/Metasploitable/README.md

 Disclaimer
 Metasploitable 2 is intended for educational purposes only.
 The creators and contributors are not responsible for any misuse or illegal activities conducted with this software.

-Contact
-For any questions or inquiries, feel free to contact us at example@email.com.